Help with travel costs for medical appointments

 Hospital car parking policies are different across the UK.

 - In England, many hospitals give free car parking or discounts to people with cancer (high grade tumours).
-However, this isn’t always clearly advertised, so ask your hospital if this is something they do.
+However, they don’t always clearly advertise this, so ask your hospital if this is something they do.

 - In Wales, all hospital parking is free.